aptitudetechnology/CPCBO/README.md

 ## 🌀 Weyltronics: Topological Quantum-Bio Computing

 The **Weyltronics** module introduces simulation and integration capabilities for theoretical hardware based on Weyl semimetals and topological materials.
-These materials exhibit exotic quantum properties, such as robust, dissipationless edge states and chiral anomaly effects, which are promising for quantum-enhanced, noise-resilient, and biologically integrated computing.
+These materials exhibit exotic quantum properties, such as robust, dissipationless edge states and chiral anomaly effects, which are promising for quantum-enhanced, noise-resilient, stochastic (noise-driven), and biologically integrated computing.

 ### Key Features
 - **Core Simulation**: Classes for Weyl semimetal systems, topological protection, and chiral anomaly effects.